Estimation of Grouped Time-Varying Network Vector Autoregression Models: Abstract

 {{ Version: \today}}

-\centerline{\bf Abstract}
+\section{Abstract}

-This paper considers statistical inference of time-varying network vector autoregression models for large-scale time series.
+This paper introduces a flexible time-varying network vector autoregressive model framework for large-scale time series.
 A latent group structure is imposed on the heterogeneous and node-specific time-varying momentum and network spillover effects so that the number of unknown time-varying coefficients to be estimated can be reduced considerably.
-A classic agglomerative clustering algorithm with normalized distance matrix estimates is combined with a generalized information criterion to consistently estimate the latent group number and membership.
+A classic agglomerative clustering algorithm with nonparametrically estimated distance matrix is combined with a ratio criterion to consistently estimate the latent group number and membership.
 A post-grouping local linear smoothing method is proposed to estimate the group-specific time-varying momentum and network effects, substantially improving the convergence rates of the preliminary estimates which ignore the latent structure.
-In addition, a post-grouping specification test is conducted to verify the validity of the parametric model assumption for group-specific time-varying coefficient functions, and the asymptotic theory is derived for the test statistic constructed via a kernel weighted quadratic form under the null and alternative hypotheses.
-Numerical studies including Monte-Carlo simulation and an empirical application to the global trade flow data are presented to examine the finite-sample performance of the developed model and methodology.
+We further modify the methodology and theory to allow for structural breaks in either the group membership, group number or group-specific coefficient functions.
+Numerical studies including Monte-Carlo simulation and an empirical application are presented to examine the finite-sample performance of the developed model and methodology.